INDIVIDUAL HERBS

 Xi Jiao

-Cough from Heat Obstructing the Lungs with wheezing, flaring of the nostrils and fever
+Coughing from Heat Obstructing the Lungs with wheezing, flaring of the nostrils and fever.

-Heat at the Qi and Blood Stages with skin eruptions and echymosis
+Heat at the Qi and Blood Stages with skin eruptions and echymoses.

 Rx.
 Ephedrae